Helping you care for incapacitated loved ones

 Even after establishing a guardianship, guardians and conservators are subject to strict reporting requirements.
 A guardian must keep an accounting of all transactions made on behalf of the ward and must file reports at least annually.
 Finally, guardians and conservators must be careful not to overstep their authority or act in a manner inconsistent with the ward’s best interests.
 Salt Lake City guardianship attorneys help their clients understand their obligations and manage the requirements of being a guardian or conservator.

-Call the firm for a free consultation about establishing a guardianship
+Call the firm for a consultation about establishing a guardianship

 With our comprehensive family law practice, the dedicated attorneys of Intermountain Legal have helped families throughout Utah confront the challenges of caring for a disabled loved one or orphaned child.
-Call our office today at 801-990-4200 or contact us online to schedule a free 30-minute consultation to discuss your family law matter.
+Call our office today at 801-990-4200 or contact us online to schedule a 30-minute attorney consultation for $50 to discuss your family law matter.

 Intermountain Legal is located in Salt Lake City, UT and serves clients throughout all of Northern and Central Utah including Salt Lake City, Midvale, Sandy, West Jordan, North Salt Lake, Bountiful, South Jordan, Clearfield, Woods Cross, Draper, Farmington, Centerville, Layton, Ogden, Lehi, Provo, Orem, Park City and Davis, Salt Lake, Weber, Utah, Tooele and Summit counties.